Notgnoshi/csvizmo/README.md

 ## can2csv

+Parse basic data from a CAN frame into a CSV record.
 Faster than `sed`, and also parses the canid.
 Useful in conjunction with `csvdelta` to understand message timing.

+`can2csv` is not a real CAN parser, and does not understand any of the data transmitted via CAN.

 ```sh
 $ head -n 3 data/candump-random-data.log | can2csv